 Clematis pair well with all kinds of plants, including annuals, perennials and even trees and shrubs.
 There are hundreds of clematis to choose from - use them to complement or contrast with other plants, or to extend the season of interest.

 Clematis thrive in moist, well-drained soil, in full sun or partial shade.
 They like to have a cool root run, so shade the base with other plants or place pebbles or flat stones at the base.
-They grow well in pots, too – just use a large container that’s at least 45cm wide and deep, and fill with John Innes No.2 or 3.
-Watch our video guide to planting a clematis.
+They grow well in pots, too - just use a large container that's at least 45cm wide and deep, and fill with John Innes No. 2 or 3.
+Read our guide to growing clematis.

 Here are some perfect partners for clematis.